-The Biotechnology Industry Organization (BIO) appreciates this opportunity to provide the perspective of its members on the Bayh-Dole Act.
+The Biotechnology Industry Organization (BIO) appreciates this opportunity to provide the perspective of its members on the role of federally-funded university research in the patent system.
 BIO represents over 1,100 companies, universities and research institutions using biotechnology to research and develop cutting edge healthcare, agricultural, industrial and environmental products and applications.